-Your early experiences created your beliefs and perspectives.
+Your early experiences created many of he beliefs and perspectives that are happening in your life right now.
 At one time they made sense and they served you well, as a means of surviving, coping or thriving.
-However, in the course of living and creating these coping strategies, you formed defenses that may not serve you now.
-Nevertheless, you choose the same behaviours in your life now, without realizing it, because it feels familiar and safe.
+However, in the course of living, you may have created coping strategies, and have formed defenses that may not serve you now.
+Nevertheless, you may be acting out the same behaviours in your life now, without realizing it, because it feels familiar and safe.
 In fact, you may feel that your patterns are no longer serving you, that you’ve outgrown them, and they are hindering your growth.
 By revisiting the past you can see the same experience with a new perspective and can choose to move forward differently – in a way that now supports you.
 The old energy and the emotion associated with the past that you carry with you can be released and transformed.

 How will I know if the therapy is working?